cs4540-f18/cs4540-f18.github.io/index.md

 ## Reading

-All required readings will either be linked to here or posted on Canvas as a PDF.
-There is no required textbook for this course, but you may find the following books helpful:
+Readings will be assigned for you to complete *before each lecture*.
+All required reading will either be linked to here or posted to canvas.
+You are not required to purchase a textbook for this course, but you may find the following books helpful.

 * Boyd & Vandengerbhe, *Convex Optimization* ([Free PDF](https://web.stanford.edu/~boyd/cvxbook/bv_cvxbook.pdf))
 * Trefethen & Bau, *Numerical Linear Algebra*